Skip to main content

 Why take Functional Skills?

-There are lots of good reasons to take a Functional Skills qualification:
+There are lots of good reasons to take a Functional Skills maths qualification:

 1. Functional Skills covers the maths you need in most jobs.